Is it okay to dress your toddler for sleep in a sleep sack? You bet! Here are some of the best wearable blankets and sleep sacks for toddlers.

 It also has three different TOG ratings so you can find a good fit in any temperature and any season.

 Like the Woolino, the Sleep Nest Lite has button-closure shoulder straps which is different from the zipper closure on many competing brands.
-This makes it even easier to help your toddler get dressed in the wearable blanket without a fuss.

 Baby Dee also makes the Sleep Kicker, designed for toddlers who like to have their feet out when they sleep!